Holic75/Baldurs-gate-dnd-3.5/README.md

 – Gains additional bonus feat at level 22.

 Disadvantages:
-– Do not gain Bonus Feats in Two Weapon Fighting Style.
+– Does not gain bonus combat style feats.
 – May only wear light armor.
 – May not use the Charm Animal ability.